-- US law permitting tariffs on countries that engage in "unfair trade" (other than dumping and subsidies) - What is unfair trade? "acts that are 'unjustifiable' or 'unreasonable' and burden U.S. commerce." - Before 1995, used extensively by US to pressure other countries; not after that until Trump - 2018 applied to China by USTR: "practices related to technology transfer, intellectual property, and innovation are unreasonable or discriminatory, and burden or restrict U.S. commerce."
+- US law permitting tariffs on countries that engage in "unfair trade" (other than dumping and subsidies) - What is unfair trade? "acts that are 'unjustifiable' or 'unreasonable' and burden U.S. commerce." - Before 1995, - used extensively by US to pressure other countries, esp.
+Japan; - · after that, not until Trump - 2018 applied to China by USTR: - "practices related to technology transfer, intellectual property, and innovation are unreasonable or discriminatory, and burden or restrict U.S. commerce."